 Atkin, Grant and Lang is an amalgamation of three of the best and most prolific shotgun and rifle makers in the world.
-In 1925 the company of Stephen Grant and Joseph lang was formed.
-Then in 1960 the trio of gun making names came together with the acquisition of Henry Atkin, Grant and Lang have been successfully making best shotguns and rifles ever since.
+In 1925 the company of Stephen Grant and Joseph Lang was formed.
+Then in 1960 the trio of gun making names came together with the acquisition of Henry Atkin - Atkin Grant and Lang have been successfully making best shotguns and rifles ever since.

 Joseph Lang started his business in Haymarket, London in 1821.

 Lang was a contemporary of James Purdey and in the early 1820s he retailed guns provided by Purdey in good numbers in order to develop his own gun making business.